All Products

 1. On the workflow orchestration page, hover over the workshop_start_spark node and click Open Node.

-2. In the right-side pane of the workshop_start_spark node editing page, click Scheduling and configure the parameters.
-The following table describes the key parameters.
-You can keep the default values for any parameters that are not mentioned.
+2. On the right side of the workshop_start_spark node editing page, click Scheduling and configure the parameters.
+The following table describes the key parameters for this tutorial.
+Keep the default values for any parameters not mentioned.

 Description